ivanhofer/typesafe-i18n/packages/detectors/README.md

 const detectedLocale = detectLocale(fallbackLocale, availableLocales, documentCookieDetector)
 ```

-The default cookie name is `'lang'`, but you can change it by using the `initSessionStorageDetector` function:
+The default cookie name is `'lang'`, but you can change it by using the `initDocumentCookieDetector` function:

 ```typescript
 import { detectLocale, initDocumentCookieDetector } from 'typesafe-i18n/detectors'